divider

 Composite of key and challenge:

-Personal key protection with optical tinting
+Personal key protection options

 Unlike many other authentication methods, the visual aspect to the key pattern is extremely resistant to common social engineering tricks, such as convincing the user into giving out a valid key code either online or over the telephone.